Pirates of the Burning Sea: Reception

-Pirates of the Burning Sea currently holds a 77% rating on GameRankings.
-As of July 13, 2008, this is the average of 31 reviews; commonly cited positive aspects of the game include a player-driven economy, balanced classes and compelling PvP, while negative aspects include repetitive character vs. character (as opposed to ship vs. ship) fighting and a steep learning curve.
+Pirates of the Burning Sea holds a 76% rating at GameRankings.
+Commonly cited positive aspects of the game include a player-driven economy, balanced classes and compelling PvP, while negative aspects include repetitive character vs. character (as opposed to ship vs. ship) fighting and a steep learning curve.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Pirates of the Burning Sea for "Massively Multiplayer Game of the Year".